stathismorr/you-cant-touch-me/README.md

 - The ball moves faster with each hover.
 - Sound effects play when the ball moves.
 - Messages appear dynamically based on interactions.
-- Counter remains at "Touched: 0 times" for the user.

 ## Technologies Used
 - HTML